candh/glyrics/README.md

 # glyrics
 A terminal thingy to get lyrics of a track from genius.com

+## Why tho
+It was just getting tiring looking up lyrics like... okay maybe not that much maybe I was just bored and made this to kill time.

 ## Install
-    [sudo] npm install glyrics --g
+    $ [sudo] npm install glyrics --g

 ## Usage
-    glyrics "track name"
+    $ glyrics "track name"

 ![glyrics](http://i.imgur.com/rww2N7p.gif)